Dragonmasterx87/CompBio1-Tulane/docs/day2/5Visualization.md

 ```
 ![](../../assets/images/venn.JPG)

 Note how 70% of genes overlap, but who are they?
-We can use information stored within the venn object to identify overlaps.
+We can use information stored within the Venn object to identify overlaps.
+I would always default to pseudobulk gene testing, as in this manner differential
+count numbers across multiple datasets don't affect your analysis, albeit this analysis can be very conservative.
+I personally prefer being conservative in the DE analysis.
 ```r
 # Look at all sets of genes forming overlaps
 # https://github.com/yanlinlin82/ggvenn/issues/21